Nsustain/nsustain.com/README.md

 <br>
 <br>

-## 3. Open-source projects we used
+## 3. Open-source projects we rely on

 Nsustain is not a work of few men and women.
 Instead, it's built on top of the shoulders